ietf-wg-elegy/rfc8989bis/draft-ietf-elegy-rfc8989bis.md

 Note that the normalization of consistent remote participation allows for a single individual to mount an attack that previously required coordination.
-By registering under a number of different identities over a year, an individual can make each of those identities NomCom eligible and then serve under any one of them that is selected for the NomCom.
+By registering for IETF meetings using a number of different identities over a year, an individual can make each of those identities NomCom eligible and then serve under any one of them that is selected for the NomCom.
 Once selected, an individual could seek to disrupt the process or prevent the timely conclusion of its work.